Australian Height Datum: Mean sea level observations

-Sea level data from thirty tidal gauges positioned around the Australian mainland coastline was also collected in order to derive the Australian Height Datum.
-The distances between each successive tidal gauge varied significantly around the country, with the smallest interval between Port Kembla to Camp Cove (128 km) and the largest interval between Point Lonsdale to Port Kembla (1,150 km).
+Sea level data from thirty tidal gauges positioned around the Australian mainland coastline was also collected to derive the Australian Height Datum.
+The distances between each successive tidal gauge varied significantly around the country, with the smallest interval between Port Kembla and Camp Cove (128 km) and the largest interval between Point Lonsdale and Port Kembla (1,150 km).
 Sea level observations were conducted on an hourly basis from 1 January 1966 to 31 December 1968 for 29 of the designated tidal gauges, and from 1 January 1957 to 31 December 1960 for the single tidal gauge at Karumba, Queensland.
-Once all the tidal data was collected and processed, the Port MacDonnell tidal gauge station was selected to be the “nominal origin” and the station's mean sea level was assigned a value of 0.000 m.
+Once all the tidal data was collected and processed, the Port MacDonnell tidal gauge station was selected to be the "nominal origin" and the station's mean sea level was assigned a value of 0.000 m.
 Zero condition equations between Port MacDonnell and the other 29 stations’ sea level data were then utilised to hold the mean sea level at 0.000 m across the entire national tide gauge network, while the primary and secondary levelling records within the Australian National Levelling Network were simultaneously adjusted to fit this model.
-In doing so, the Australian Height Datum surface was derived and officially adopted in 1971 as the benchmark to which all new vertical height measurements in Australia are referenced to.
+In doing so, the Australian Height Datum surface was derived and officially adopted in 1971 as the benchmark to which all new vertical height measurements in Australia are referenced.